-Participating homes will be invited to attend up to three AFC events throughout their 12-month participation.
+All participating care homes will be sent an invitation, for all staff to attend up to three AFC events throughout their 12-month participation.
+It is anticipated that care home recruitment will take place over several months, therefore AFC events will consist of care home staff at different stages of their study participation.
+AFC events will be held within each location or via VOIP systems e.g., Microsoft Teams.
 Care homes will be requested to send the same staff to each event where possible to enable consistency.
 There will be no limit on how many staff participating homes can send to each AFC event.
 However, care homes will be encouraged to send a variety of staff from different care home roles e.g., carer, manager, owner, falls champion.
+Each AFC event will end with an agreed set of action points which will be disseminated to participating care homes within two weeks of the AFC.